Are you interested in learning new vocabulary for business English?

 “I’ll send you a Zoom invitation”.
 That means someone wants to have a video conference with you, using Zoom as the provider.

-Did you find a lot of new English vocabulary?
+Did you find a lot of new Business English vocabulary in our list?

 We hope you did!

-- Write post-it notes to practice the words that you don’t know, so you can use and understand the words during meetings and conversations.
+- Write post-it notes to practice the words that you don’t know, so you can learn, use and understand the words during meetings and English business conversations.

 - Bookmark this page so you can quickly check for a word during your online calls.